DimEvil/EBRIII/pages/workshops.md

 ## Workshop 1: Data publishing workshop on Zenodo and GBIF
 organized by INBO (Dimitri Brosens & Lien Reyserhove)

+This one day workshop focuses on optimizing data visibility through either Zenodo or the Global Biodiversity Information Facility (GBIF).
+Participants will delve into the features of Zenodo for seamless dataset sharing and discover the steps to publish datasets effectively on GBIF.
+Through hands-on exercises, attendees will gain practical skills to enhance the reach and impact of their research, aligning with the principles of open science and collaborative data dissemination.

 Date: June day: TBD <br/>
 Time : 9:00 am - 4:00 pm <br />
 Location :  VAC Herman Teirlinck; Havenlaan 88, 1000 Brussel Room: room TBC <br />